google-ai-edge/mediapipe/mediapipe/docs/hello_world_ios.md

 }
 ```

-This is a delegate method of `MediaPipeInputSource`.
+This is a delegate method of `MPPInputSource`.
 We first check that we are
 getting frames from the right source, i.e. the `_cameraSource`.
 Then we display
 the frame received from the camera via `_renderer` on the main queue.